elastic/kibana/src/plugins/data/public/public.api.md

     timeRange?: TimeRange;
 };

-// Warning: (ae-missing-release-tag) "FieldFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export abstract class FieldFormat {
-    // Warning: (ae-forgotten-export) The symbol "IFieldFormatMetaParams" needs to be exported by the entry point index.d.ts constructor(_params?: IFieldFormatMetaParams, getConfig?: FieldFormatsGetConfigFn);
-    // (undocumented)
-    allowsNumericalAggregations?: boolean;
-    // Warning: (ae-forgotten-export) The symbol "HtmlContextTypeOptions" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "TextContextTypeOptions" needs to be exported by the entry point index.d.ts convert(value: any, contentType?: FieldFormatsContentType, options?: HtmlContextTypeOptions | TextContextTypeOptions): string;
-    // Warning: (ae-forgotten-export) The symbol "FieldFormatConvert" needs to be exported by the entry point index.d.ts
-    convertObject: FieldFormatConvert | undefined;
-    static fieldType: string | string[];
-    // Warning: (ae-incompatible-release-tags) The symbol "from" is marked as @public, but its signature references "FieldFormatInstanceType" which is marked as @internal
-    //
-    // (undocumented)
-    static from(convertFn: FieldFormatConvertFunction): FieldFormatInstanceType;
-    // (undocumented)
-    protected getConfig: FieldFormatsGetConfigFn | undefined;
-    // Warning: (ae-forgotten-export) The symbol "FieldFormatConvertFunction" needs to be exported by the entry point index.d.ts getConverterFor(contentType?: FieldFormatsContentType): FieldFormatConvertFunction;
-    getParamDefaults(): Record<string, any>;
-    static hidden: boolean;
-    // Warning: (ae-forgotten-export) The symbol "HtmlContextTypeConvert" needs to be exported by the entry point index.d.ts
-    htmlConvert: HtmlContextTypeConvert | undefined;
-    static id: string;
-    // (undocumented)
-    static isInstanceOfFieldFormat(fieldFormat: any): fieldFormat is FieldFormat;
-    param(name: string): any;
-    params(): Record<string, any>;
-    // (undocumented)
-    protected readonly _params: any;
-    // (undocumented)
-    setupContentType(): FieldFormatConvert;
-    // Warning: (ae-forgotten-export) The symbol "TextContextTypeConvert" needs to be exported by the entry point index.d.ts
-    textConvert: TextContextTypeConvert | undefined;
-    static title: string;
-    toJSON(): {
-        id: any;
-        params: any;
-    };
-    type: any;
-}

-// Warning: (ae-missing-release-tag) "FieldFormatConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface FieldFormatConfig {
-    // (undocumented)
-    es?: boolean;
-    // (undocumented)
-    id: FieldFormatId;
-    // (undocumented)
-    params: Record<string, any>;
-}

-// Warning: (ae-forgotten-export) The symbol "FIELD_FORMAT_IDS" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "FieldFormatId" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export type FieldFormatId = FIELD_FORMAT_IDS | string;

-// @internal (undocumented)
-export type FieldFormatInstanceType = (new (params?: any, getConfig?: FieldFormatsGetConfigFn) => FieldFormat) & {
-    id: FieldFormatId;
-    title: string;
-    hidden?: boolean;
-    fieldType: string | string[];
-};

-// Warning: (ae-missing-release-tag) "fieldFormats" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const fieldFormats: {
-    FieldFormat: typeof FieldFormat;
-    FieldFormatsRegistry: typeof FieldFormatsRegistry;
-    DEFAULT_CONVERTER_COLOR: {
-        range: string;
-        regex: string;
-        text: string;
-        background: string;
-    };
-    HTML_CONTEXT_TYPE: import("../common").FieldFormatsContentType;
-    TEXT_CONTEXT_TYPE: import("../common").FieldFormatsContentType;
-    FIELD_FORMAT_IDS: typeof FIELD_FORMAT_IDS;
-    BoolFormat: typeof BoolFormat;
-    BytesFormat: typeof BytesFormat;
-    ColorFormat: typeof ColorFormat;
-    DateFormat: typeof DateFormat;
-    DateNanosFormat: typeof DateNanosFormat;
-    DurationFormat: typeof DurationFormat;
-    IpFormat: typeof IpFormat;
-    NumberFormat: typeof NumberFormat;
-    PercentFormat: typeof PercentFormat;
-    RelativeDateFormat: typeof RelativeDateFormat;
-    SourceFormat: typeof SourceFormat;
-    StaticLookupFormat: typeof StaticLookupFormat;
-    UrlFormat: typeof UrlFormat;
-    StringFormat: typeof StringFormat;
-    TruncateFormat: typeof TruncateFormat;
-    HistogramFormat: typeof HistogramFormat;
-};

-// @public (undocumented)
-export type FieldFormatsContentType = 'html' | 'text';

-// Warning: (ae-forgotten-export) The symbol "GetConfigFn" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "FieldFormatsGetConfigFn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type FieldFormatsGetConfigFn = GetConfigFn;

-// @public (undocumented)
-export type FieldFormatsStart = Omit<FieldFormatsRegistry, 'init' | 'register'> & {
-    deserialize: FormatFactory;
-};

 // Warning: (ae-forgotten-export) The symbol "FieldSpec" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "fieldList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //